 Get reports on cart conversions

-- Whether or not users bought the products featured in the ads they clicked
+- Whether or not users bought items other than those featured in the ads they clicked

-- Whether or not users bought products other than those featured in the ads they clicked
+- Whether or not users bought the items featured in the ads they clicked

 - Which bidding entities deliver the highest gross profit